Mockup of a landing page on Compricer showing both mobile and desktop view.

 The scope

-Compricer is Sweden's largest comparison site for personal finance, helping hundreds of thousands of people to make better personal finance decisions every year.
-Despite attracting over half a million unique monthly visitors, Compricer struggled to deliver a consistent UX and UI experience.
-With an online service lacking in terms of design, the company heavily relied on its call center to assist their users.
-Due to a small tech team, the resources for developing new features was limited.
-Although a new design had been introduced in 2020, most of the site had not yet been updated to it.
-Therefore, focus during my time at Compricer was centred on updating, improving, and optimising existing flows
+Compricer is Sweden’s largest personal finance comparison site, helping hundreds of thousands of users make better financial decisions each year.
+Despite attracting over half a million unique monthly visitors, the site struggled to provide a consistent UX and UI experience.
+With design lacking in many areas, the company relied heavily on its call center to support users.
+Limited tech resources also constrained new feature development.
+Although a redesign had been introduced in 2020, much of the site had not yet been updated.
+My focus at Compricer was therefore on improving, updating, and optimising existing user flows.

 Deliverables

-Working with the product and tech teams, my UX Lead and I created design concepts for the site through user testing and an iterative design process.
-Via A/B testing, we verified our designs and measured the improved conversion.
-Through continuously evaluating funnels and user flows, we worked with Conversion Rate Optimization (CRO) and simplified the different user flows, leading to a further increase in online revenue.
-Being responsible for the design system and Compricer's digital visual identity, I closely collaborated with frontend and brand to ensure a streamlined implementation of new designs sitewide.
-I emphasised accessibility, ensuring that the design system and all new designs would adhere to WCAG 2.1.
+Working closely with the product and tech teams, my UX Lead and I developed design concepts through iterative user testing.
+A/B testing validated our designs and measured improvements in conversion.
+By continuously evaluating funnels and user flows, we applied Conversion Rate Optimisation (CRO) to simplify processes, further increasing online revenue.
+As the lead for the design system and Compricer’s digital visual identity, I collaborated closely with frontend and brand teams to ensure seamless sitewide implementation.
+Accessibility was a key focus, with all designs and system components adhering to WCAG 2.1 standards.

 The scope

-Compricer is Sweden's largest comparison site for personal finance, helping hundreds of thousands of people to make better personal finance decisions every year.
-Despite attracting over half a million unique monthly visitors, Compricer struggled to deliver a consistent UX and UI experience.
-With an online service lacking in terms of design, the company heavily relied on its call center to assist their users.
-Due to a small tech team, the resources for developing new features was limited.
-Although a new design had been introduced in 2020, most of the site had not yet been updated to it.
-Therefore, focus during my time at Compricer was centred on updating, improving, and optimising existing flows
+Compricer is Sweden’s largest personal finance comparison site, helping hundreds of thousands of users make better financial decisions each year.
+Despite attracting over half a million unique monthly visitors, the site struggled to provide a consistent UX and UI experience.
+With design lacking in many areas, the company relied heavily on its call center to support users.
+Limited tech resources also constrained new feature development.
+Although a redesign had been introduced in 2020, much of the site had not yet been updated.
+My focus at Compricer was therefore on improving, updating, and optimising existing user flows.

 Deliverables

-Working with the product and tech teams, my UX Lead and I created design concepts for the site through user testing and an iterative design process.
-Via A/B testing, we verified our designs and measured the improved conversion.
-Through continuously evaluating funnels and user flows, we worked with Conversion Rate Optimization (CRO) and simplified the different user flows, leading to a further increase in online revenue.
-Being responsible for the design system and Compricer's digital visual identity, I closely collaborated with frontend and brand to ensure a streamlined implementation of new designs sitewide.
-I emphasised accessibility, ensuring that the design system and all new designs would adhere to WCAG 2.1.
+Working closely with the product and tech teams, my UX Lead and I developed design concepts through iterative user testing.
+A/B testing validated our designs and measured improvements in conversion.
+By continuously evaluating funnels and user flows, we applied Conversion Rate Optimisation (CRO) to simplify processes, further increasing online revenue.
+As the lead for the design system and Compricer’s digital visual identity, I collaborated closely with frontend and brand teams to ensure seamless sitewide implementation.
+Accessibility was a key focus, with all designs and system components adhering to WCAG 2.1 standards.

 The scope

-Compricer is Sweden's largest comparison site for personal finance, helping hundreds of thousands of people to make better personal finance decisions every year.
-Despite attracting over half a million unique monthly visitors, Compricer struggled to deliver a consistent UX and UI experience.
-With an online service lacking in terms of design, the company heavily relied on its call center to assist their users.
-Due to a small tech team, the resources for developing new features was limited.
-Although a new design had been introduced in 2020, most of the site had not yet been updated to it.
-Therefore, focus during my time at Compricer was centred on updating, improving, and optimising existing flows
+Compricer is Sweden’s largest personal finance comparison site, helping hundreds of thousands of users make better financial decisions each year.
+Despite attracting over half a million unique monthly visitors, the site struggled to provide a consistent UX and UI experience.
+With design lacking in many areas, the company relied heavily on its call center to support users.
+Limited tech resources also constrained new feature development.
+Although a redesign had been introduced in 2020, much of the site had not yet been updated.
+My focus at Compricer was therefore on improving, updating, and optimising existing user flows.

 Deliverables

-Working with the product and tech teams, my UX Lead and I created design concepts for the site through user testing and an iterative design process.
-Via A/B testing, we verified our designs and measured the improved conversion.
-Through continuously evaluating funnels and user flows, we worked with Conversion Rate Optimization (CRO) and simplified the different user flows, leading to a further increase in online revenue.
-Being responsible for the design system and Compricer's digital visual identity, I closely collaborated with frontend and brand to ensure a streamlined implementation of new designs sitewide.
-I emphasised accessibility, ensuring that the design system and all new designs would adhere to WCAG 2.1.
+Working closely with the product and tech teams, my UX Lead and I developed design concepts through iterative user testing.
+A/B testing validated our designs and measured improvements in conversion.
+By continuously evaluating funnels and user flows, we applied Conversion Rate Optimisation (CRO) to simplify processes, further increasing online revenue.
+As the lead for the design system and Compricer’s digital visual identity, I collaborated closely with frontend and brand teams to ensure seamless sitewide implementation.
+Accessibility was a key focus, with all designs and system components adhering to WCAG 2.1 standards.

 Showing the car insurance page on a mobile lying next to a laptop on a table.